 A multidisciplinary assessment combines and integrates the expertise of different specialists who would normally treat headache patients in isolation into a single body of knowledge.

 By working together to provide a co-ordinated treatment plan, a team of medical specialists can address all factors that contribute to the patient’s headache and prevent future headaches, says Dr Shevel.

-Post a question to Dr Shevel, Health24's Headache Expert.
+Find out more: Post a question to Dr Shevel, Health24's Headache Expert.